mattermost/docs/source/process/training.rst

 **Mattermost staff-only** - (Leads - 1 hour/week) Wednesday (13:00 `San Francisco Time <http://everytimezone.com/>`_)

-- Goal: Address leadership and process topics
+- Goal: Address leadership and process topics.
-- Attendees: (Required) Leads from R&D, Marketing, Sales, and Operations
+- Attendees: (Required) Leads from R&D, Marketing, Sales, and Operations.

 Note:

 - Decisions should go to Leads meetings when there is lack of clarity or ownership, or to discuss special case topics where process is not well defined.

-    - When possible, decision-making should belong to the people closes to details
+    - When possible, decision-making should belong to the people closes to details.
     - Individual developers or PMs should make most decisions, and raise to developer or PM team if things are unclear, and go to Leads if lack of clarify persists.

-- To queue an item for Leads ask the dev or PM lead
+- To queue an item for Leads ask the dev or PM lead.

-- Leads is also used for cross-discipline Q&A
+- Leads is also used for cross-discipline Q&A.

-    - Rather than randomize individual contributors, cross-discipline discussion (e.g. marketing to PM, community to dev, etc.) can happen in leads
+    - Rather than randomize individual contributors, cross-discipline discussion (e.g. marketing to PM, community to dev, etc.) can happen in leads.

 Procedure: